Shankari18/chat-application/README.md

 # chat-application
+This project is a simple client-server chat application built with Python.
+It consists of:
-A simple Python-based chat application with a server that handles multiple client connections and responds dynamically.
-The client features a Tkinter GUI for real-time messaging.
-Supports "exit" or "stop" commands to gracefully close the server or client.
-Great for learning socket programming and multithreading.
+Chat Server: Handles client connections, receives messages, and responds dynamically.
+Supports commands like "exit" or "stop" to shut down the server.
+Chat Client: Provides a GUI using Tkinter, allowing users to send and receive messages.
+The client automatically closes when "exit" or "stop" is sent.
+Key Features:
+Real-time messaging with threading support.
+Dynamic responses for common messages like "hello", "time", and "date."
+Graceful shutdown with "exit" or "stop" commands.
+User-friendly GUI for the client with a scrollable chat area.